fish171204/SanSe_app/README.md

 # **SanSe App - AISC 2024 Version - Present**

 ## Description: An application that connects people in difficult situations with charitable individuals, creating a free platform for philanthropy.
+Additionally, the app integrates affiliate marketing features to generate extra revenue through the ACCESSTRADE platform.

 ## **1. Màn hình Welcome:**